rpm-software-management/dnf5/doc/about.rst

 About
 =====

+DNF5 is a command-line package manager that automates the process of installing, upgrading, configuring, and removing computer programs in a consistent manner.
+It supports RPM packages, modulemd modules, and comps groups & environments.

-Libdnf is a package management library.
+As part of the DNF5 stack, libdnf is the package management library.
-It was originally written to support the `DNF <https://github.com/rpm-software-management/dnf/>`_ package manager and grew up into a versatile library.
+It was originally written to support the `DNF <https://github.com/rpm-software-management/dnf/>`_, package manager and grew up into a versatile library.
 Now we can use it for building custom tools that load repositories, query packages, resolve dependencies and install packages.